apache/flink/docs/dev/table/streaming/match_recognize.md

 -----------

 The _output mode_ describes how many rows should be emitted for every found match.
 The SQL standard describes two modes:
-- `ALL ROWS PER MATCH`
+- `ALL ROWS PER MATCH` - produces an output row for every row that participated in the creation of a found match.
-- `ONE ROW PER MATCH`.

-Currently, the only supported output mode is `ONE ROW PER MATCH` that will always produce one output summary row for each found match.
+- `ONE ROW PER MATCH` - produces one output summary row for each found match.

+For `ALL ROWS PER MATCH`, the schema of the output row will be a concatenation of `[partitioning columns] + [ordering columns] + [remaining columns of the input row] + [measures columns]` in that particular order.
-The schema of the output row will be a concatenation of `[partitioning columns] + [measures columns]` in that particular order.
+For `ONE ROW PER MATCH`, the schema of the output row will be a concatenation of `[partitioning columns] + [measures columns]` in that particular order.

-The following example shows the output of a query defined as:
+### RUNNING VS FINAL semantics

+Pattern matching in a sequence of rows is usually envisioned as an incremental process, with one row after another examined to see if it fits the pattern.
+With this incremental processing model, at any step until the complete pattern has been recognized, there is only a partial match and it is not known what rows might be added in the future, nor what variables those future rows might be mapped to.
+Therefore, a row pattern column reference in the DEFINE clause always has the RUNNING semantics.
+This means that a row pattern variable represents the set of rows that have already been mapped to the row pattern variable, up to and including the current row, but not any future rows.

+After the complete match has been established, it is possible to talk about the FINAL semantics.
+FINAL semantics is the same as RUNNING semantics on the last row of a successful match.
+FINAL semantics is only available in MEASURES.
+For `ONE ROW PER MATCH`, the RUNNING keyword has the same meaming as the FINAL keyword.
+For `ALL ROWS PER MATCH`, the default semantics is RUNNING.

+#### Examples

+In order to better understand the differences between these two different output modes, one can take a look at the following example.

+For the following query:

 {% highlight sql %}
 SELECT *